 1. German Paperwork

 In terms of paperwork and citizenship, it was much easier than others made it seem.
 Definitely much easier than most government websites made it seem.
 The hospital provided us with a certificate of live birth.
 Make sure every piece of information is accurate, this will also serve to register the baby with the city.
-Take this, and your marriage certificate official translation to city hall (Rathaus), an appointment is required and it costs 10 euro.
+Take this, and your marriage certificate official translation (since English is not an official language in this country)to city hall (Rathaus), an appointment is required and it costs 10 euro.
 An appointment to register the baby is required within 7-10 days of baby’s birth.
 If it takes 2 months to be seen, this is ok, as long as the appointment has been created during this time frame.

 2. Canadian Paperwork